 Enable OAuth Authentication

 From a browser on your Trusted Network(s) (if you’re not sure, you can usually use a browser on the server hosting FogBugz), navigate to [your FogBugz URL]/f/debug/featureswitches and ensure that “OAuthConfig” is enabled.
+(Manuscript On Premises customers will not see a feature switch with this name… carry on!)
 Once completed, follow the final configuration steps to enjoy logging in with your Google credentials.

 Need help?
 We’re always happy to help, just contact us.